Particle shells from relativistic bubble walls: Shell momentum loss

+This finally leads us to the streaming length in the bath frame $l_{\rm bath}=\gamma_{\rm w}l_{\rm wall}$.
 Note up to the logarithmic suppression factor appearing in the denominator, this is the same estimate as using the simple $\sigma_{\rm eff}$ method.
 Assuming a thermal mass cut-off $\mu^2$ as in Eq.~\eqref{eq:IRcutoff}, the suppression is $\sim \log(v_{\phi}^2/\Tn^2)$ in the Abelian case.

 \paragraph{Compton scattering in fermion and scalar QED.}

 Here the scatterings are dominantly hard, so the use of the integral method will not change the estimates of reversal path length compared to the effective cross section approach.